michael-buschbeck/mychs-macro-magic/README.md

 | 3    | _!mmm_ **chat:** Attribute: ${findattr(sender, "attack", "weapon", "Slingshot", "damage")} | ***Finn:*** Attribute: repeating_attack_-MSxAHDgxtzAHdDAIopE_damage
 | 4    | _!mmm_ **chat:** Value: ${getattr(sender, findattr(sender, "attack", "weapon", "Slingshot", "damage"))} | ***Finn:*** Value: 1d6

-What's happening in the last two lines above is that you're *selecting* one of the rows based on a condition: in this case, you want to get to the `damage` attribute of the `attack` table row that has the value `Slingshot` in its `weapon` column – so, the damage dealt by your slingshot.
+What's happening in the last two lines above is that you're *selecting* one of the rows based on a condition: In this case, you want to get to the `damage` attribute of the `attack` table row that has the value `Slingshot` in its `weapon` column – so, the damage dealt by your slingshot.
 You can include several pairs of *column*, *value* to narrow down your selection if necessary.

 Unlike most other things in MMM, table names, column names, and column values are case-insensitive in the `findattr()` function.